dapr/php-sdk/docs/state-management.md

 ## Defining State

-State is defined through the use of any Plain Old PHP Object (POPO) that has statically declared properties (using a stdClass won't work) and an attribute.
+State is defined through the use of any Plain Old PHP Object (POPO) and an attribute to declare which state store it belongs to.
+Each property is stored as a key and are not lazily loaded or saved.

 ```php
 #[\Dapr\State\Attributes\StateStore('statestore', \Dapr\consistency\EventualFirstWrite::class)]